 If you get anything less than an 8, ask why they are only 60% committed.
 What is stopping them from being 80 to 90% committed?

-There will most likely be some sort of challenges or mindset belief that they need to overcome before they can be fully committed.
+There will most likely be some sort of challenges or mindset beliefs that they need to overcome before they can be fully committed

 Remember that people don’t like change.
 They like to feel comfortable and pacified.
 It’s a widely held perception that dieting means restriction from all of their favorite foods.
 Even if you plan to change their nighttime snack addictions, let them know they can keep their chocolate, wine, etc. Their guard will drop and they will relax.